joolstorrentecalo/gitlab-foss/doc/user/profile/service_accounts.md

 A service account:

-- Does not use a licensed seat, but is not available on [trial versions](https://gitlab.com/-/trial_registrations/new?glm_source=docs.gitlab.com?&glm_content=free-user-limit-faq/ee/user/free_user_limit.html) on GitLab.com.
-It is available on trial versions on GitLab self-managed.
+- Does not use a licensed seat, but is not available on [trial versions](https://gitlab.com/-/trial_registrations/new?glm_source=docs.gitlab.com?&glm_content=free-user-limit-faq/ee/user/free_user_limit.html).
 - Is not a:
   - Billable user.
   - Bot user.